kmario4180/kmario4180.github.io/_pages/cv.md

 Experience
 ======
-* Department of Psychiatry, Kangdong Sacred Heart Hospital (2024.12. ~ current)
+* Reesearcher at the Department of Psychiatry, Kangdong Sacred Heart Hospital (2024.12. ~ current)
-  * Researcher

 Publications
 ======